Robertboy18/Personal-Website/notes.md

 ---
 Hey Everyone~

-I just finished my Junior year of University in April and the past couple of months have been fruitful.
-I have learned a lot in Mathematics/Machine Learning/AI as well as a Research and Teaching Assistant.
-I truly enjoyed this academic year by being with my family and in person, lessons have been bliss for me.
-I have met wonderful professors, and I have also been able to work with some great people and meet great people in the community.
+Summer is over and its back to grind season!
+The past couple of months have been extremely fruitful and enriching.
+I have learned a lot in Mathematics/Machine Learning/AI as well as did a lot of research in various projects.
+I also got the chance to go to the states for the first time and enjoyed my experience at Carnegie Mellon University where I met some wonderful professors, amazing students from around the US.
+I also got the chance to be able to work with great people over the summer and enjoyed learning more about the research that other students are pursuing from the Amii Tea Time Talks, Undergraduate Conferences and other social events held by Amii.
 <hr>
 <img src = "https://www.ualberta.ca/media-library/ualberta/admissions-and-programs/great-things/virtual-tour2-cropped.jpg">
 <hr>

-**Some of the Research projects I plan to do over Summer:-**
+**Some of the Research projects I did over the Summer:-**

 | Topic                      | Area of Research           |
 |----------------------------|-----------------------------|